What Is CVSS? Common Vulnerability Scoring System Overview

-Here, we explain what is the National Vulnerability Database (NVD), what is the Common Vulnerability Scoring System (CVSS), and how CVSS is used to calculate risk.
+Here, we explain what is the National Vulnerability Database (NVD), what is the Common Vulnerability Scoring System, and how CVSS is used to calculate risk.

 Read along or jump to the section that interests you the most:

-The National Vulnerability Database (NVD) is the U.S. government repository of standards-based vulnerability management data.
+The National Vulnerability Database (NVD) database is the U.S. government repository of standards-based vulnerability management data.

 The Common Vulnerability Scoring System (CVSS) is an open industry standard for assessing the severity of software vulnerabilities.

-For each vulnerability, CVSS assigns a severity score from 0.0 (the lowest amount of risk) to 10.0 (the highest amount of risk), which enables you to more effectively prioritize remediation of vulnerabilities.
+For each vulnerability, the CVSS standard assigns a severity score from 0.0 (the lowest amount of risk) to 10.0 (the highest amount of risk), which enables you to more effectively prioritize remediation of vulnerabilities.
+A SAST tool, like Perforce Klocwork, can automate this process by quickly identifying and analyzing CVSS vulnerabilities and prioritize severity.

 CVSS v3.0 Ratings | |